Roddy Woomble

-Roddy Woomble (born 13 August 1976) is a Scottish singer, songwriter and writer.
-He is the lead vocalist of indie rock band Idlewild, with whom he has recorded ten studio albums.
+Roddy Woomble (born 13 August 1976) is a Scottish singer and songwriter.
+He is the lead vocalist of the indie rock band Idlewild, with whom he has recorded ten studio albums.
 Celebrated for his poetic lyrics and warm, baritone voice, Woomble has released seven solo studio albums: My Secret Is My Silence (2006), The Impossible Song & Other Songs (2011), Listen to Keep (2013), The Deluder (2017), Lo!
 Soul (2021), Almost Nothing (2023) and Sometime During the Night We Fell Off the Map (2024).

+In 2007, Woomble curated a collaborative studio album between Scottish writers and musicians, entitled Ballads of the Book, and recorded a collaborative album with folk musicians Kris Drever and John McCusker in 2008, called Before the Ruin.
 In 2020, Woomble released the Everyday Sun EP which featured largely spoken word pieces over minimal, ambient backing.
 He followed this sound and direction into 2021's Lo Soul which he recorded at home during the COVID-19 pandemic, and 2023's electronica-influenced Almost Nothing.

-In 2007, Woomble curated a collaborative studio album between Scottish writers and musicians, entitled Ballads of the Book, and recorded a collaborative album with folk musicians Kris Drever and John McCusker in 2008, called Before the Ruin.

 Musical career

 Idlewild

 Idlewild was formed in 1995 in Edinburgh by Woomble, Rod Jones, Colin Newton and Phil Scanlon.
-The band achieved critical and commercial success over nine albums and have toured worldwide.
+The band achieved critical and commercial success over ten albums and have toured worldwide.
 Their sound has moved from the punk rock of their earlier records, to the refined and thoughtful melodic rock of their latter albums.
-Their last album was 2019's 'Interview Music'.
+Their latest album was 2025's self-titled Idlewild.
 In 2020 they celebrated twenty five years as a band with a special UK tour and accompanying book titled 'In The Beginning There Were Answers; 25 years of Idlewild' which was written by Woomble.